vjspranav/cs3301_osn/mini-projects/mp1 .md

 ### Specification 9 : I/O Redirection [8]

 I/O Redirection is when you change the default input/output (which is the terminal) to another file.
 This file can be used to read input into a program or to capture the output of a program.
+This specification should work for all commands - user defined as well as system commands defined in bash.
 Your shell should support >, <, >> (< should work with both > and >>).

 - \> : Outputs to the filename following “>”.